Admissions Process & Advice

 Doctor of Music (D.M.)

 Both undergraduate and graduate applicants should submit a portfolio of their work representing a variety of forms and media.
 Also required is a list of the applicant's completed compositions, including date of composition, instrumentation, duration, and any performances.
 Recordings of performances are recommended for B.M., B.S.O.F. and M.M. applicants; if possible, these should be compiled on one CD with the track list indicated on the CD case.
-D.M. applicants are required to submit recorded performances demonstrating the range of their abilities, and a score of an orchestral work.
+D.M. applicants are required to submit recorded performances demonstrating the range of their abilities, and a score for large ensemble (orchestra, wind ensemble, chamber orchestra or sinfonietta).
 More detailed application/audition information.

 Master of Computer Music Composition (M.M.)